Refugees from Ukraine

 Emergencies and Safety

-Have you had an undesirable or unsafe situation in your guest household?
-Please contact your Diaconie or RefugeeHelp contact.
-Or come to the emergency shelter in the Jaarbeurs.
+If you experience an unwanted or unsafe situation in your host household, call or email your contact person at Vluchtelingenwerk.
+Alternatively, come to the emergency shelter in the Jaarbeurs.

 Refugees are at risk of becoming victims of human trafficking and exploitation.
-What you should pay attention to, is in the 'Be Safe on the Run' Flyer.
+More information: 'Be Safe on the Run' Flyer.

 Health and Medical care